ThobesForBros/Wired-for-Perfection/perfectionism.md

 **HADIDAH**
 Just a small enhancement.
 Stronger muscles, sharper reflexes, a mind free from distraction.
 The best version of yourself.
 The perfection you always wanted.

 *KAMAL hesitates.
 His breath is shallow.
-The word "perfect" reverbrates through the air.
+The word "perfect" reverberates through the air.
 Then... slowly, his lips part.*

 **KAMAL (whispers)**
 ... yes.